What is the Average Profit Margin for Construction Companies?

 Consequently, your Gross profit margin will be {(350,000 ÷ 600,000)*100}.
 This gives 58.3%.

-The main reason you will want to know your profit margin is the need to asses how profitable your construction business is.
+The main reason you will want to know your profit margin is the need to assess how profitable your construction business is.
 And as you’ll see, there are several crucial things your profit margin communicates.

 For instance, if your Gross profit margin is healthy, you can comfortably cover your overheads — and still invest in crucial assets and equipment necessary for business expansion.